HowTo: Magic Mirror – set up autostart

-“Out-of-theBox”, the installed MagicMirror software does not start automatically after the RaspberryPi boots up.
-That's why it's practical to set up an autostart for the MagicMirror software.
+"Out-of-theBox" the installed MagicMirror software does not start automatically after the RaspberryPi is booted.
+Therefore it is practical to set up an autostart for the MagicMirror software.

 How to do this is described in the following article.